GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mandel/Example.rst

    Simulation result of vertical displacement at :math:`t=10 s`

-The figure below compares the results from GEOSX (marks) and the corresponding analytical solution (solid curves) for the pore pressure along the x-direction and vertical displacement along the z-direction.
-GEOSX reliably captures the Mandel-Cryer effect at short term and shows excellent agreement with the analytical solution at various times.
+The figure below compares the results from GEOSX (marks) and the corresponding analytical solution (lines) for the pore pressure along the x-direction and vertical displacement along the z-direction.
+GEOSX reliably captures the short-term Mandel-Cryer effect and shows excellent agreement with the analytical solution at various times.

 .. _problemVerificationFig3:
 .. figure:: Mandel_Verification.png